How to Hold a Social Media Contest

 Can a Social Media Contest Market Your Book?

 Yes, running a social media contest can be an excellent addition to a book marketing campaign.
 It can help you expand your audience, engage with readers (and could-be-readers), and get your name and brand featured more prominently online.
 If you know the proper steps to take to get your contest up and running, it’s easier than you might think to execute successfully.

-1. Set and Understand Your Goals
+1. Set and Understand Your PR Goals

-- Are you trying to increase your email list, or gain more social followers?
+- Are you trying to increase your email list or gain more social followers?

 - Are you holding a contest to collect artwork?

-- Have them follow you on Instagram and use a hashtag as a means of entry, so that your contest gets free promotion just from people entering it.
+- Have them follow you on Instagram and use a hashtag as a means of entry so that your contest gets free promotion just from people entering it.

-3. Launch With a Bang
+3. Launch With a Plan and Strong Contest Elements

 - Use Attractive Graphics – When you launch your contest, you need to capture your audience’s attention.
 A great way to do this is with catchy graphics that you can re-use anytime you promote the contest.

 - Promote Strategically – Be sure that your followers know that your contest is coming up and when it has launched and when the deadline will occur.
 Don’t let anyone forget about it!